pulp/pulpcore/docs/admin/reference/settings.md

 The location where Pulp will store files.
 By default this is `/var/lib/pulp/media`.

-This only affects storage location when `DEFAULT_FILE_STORAGE` is set to `pulpcore.app.models.storage.FileSystem`.
-See the `storage documentation ` for more info.
+This only affects storage location when `STORAGES['default']['BACKEND']` is set to `pulpcore.app.models.storage.FileSystem`.

+See the [storage documentation](site:pulpcore/docs/admin/guides/configure-pulp/configure-storages/) for more info.

 It should have permissions of: